 Toromont is committed to the responsible management of the environment.
-A variety of programs are conducted throughout its operations to support this commitment, including education and training sessions for employees, compliance reviews, and the implementation of response mechanisms and reporting procedures to ensure that appropriate actions are taken and parties are informed about environmental risks and hazards, if and when situations occur.
+A variety of programs are conducted throughout its operations to support this commitment, including emission, energy, water use and waste conservation and reduction, education and training sessions for employees, compliance reviews, and the implementation of response mechanisms and reporting procedures to ensure that appropriate actions are taken and parties are informed about environmental risks and hazards, if and when situations occur.
 Management believes that Toromont is currently in compliance with applicable environmental laws and regulations in all material respects.
 Toromont's current costs of complying with such laws and regulations are not material.
 Although costs of compliance are expected to increase over time, the Company does not anticipate that any significant expenditures will be necessary to ensure future compliance with applicable environmental laws and regulations.

 Some components of CIMCO's activities involve the use of refrigerants including ammonia, which must be stored and handled in accordance with applicable environmental regulations.
 These operations are subject to federal, provincial and state regulations, which govern air emissions and impose specific requirements on the use and handling of refrigerants.
-Regulations now prohibit the release of CFCs and HCFCs used as refrigerants into the environment, and require persons who repair and service equipment that use these refrigerants to be certified by the appropriate regulatory authority.
-CIMCO is a leader in the use of ammonia based refrigeration systems (and is increasing its use of CO2 based systems) and as such, current environmental regulations do not have a material adverse impact on its operations.
+Regulations now prohibit the release of CFCs and HCFCs used as refrigerants into the environment and require persons who repair and service equipment that use these refrigerants to be certified by the appropriate regulatory authority.
+CIMCO is a leader in the use of ammonia based refrigeration systems and is increasing its use of CO_2 based systems.
+As such, current environmental regulations do not have a material adverse impact on its operations.
 To the extent more stringent regulations are enacted, CIMCO intends to continue to address them in a proactive manner.

 During the past few years, there has been an increase in the regulation of greenhouse gas ("GHG") emissions including mandatory GHG reporting and, in some jurisdictions, GHG reduction targets.
 Toromont does not have a large GHG footprint and as such does not meet the current thresholds set by the regulators for mandatory registration or reporting of its activity.
-Toromont Cat remains committed to benchmarking its footprint annually.
+Toromont remains committed to benchmarking its footprint annually.
 It uses the information to make connections between GHG and business activities and to implement improvements accordingly.
-In 2019, the Company's operations generated approximately 70,900 tons of CO2 equivalent GHG emissions, compared to 71,100 tons in 2018.
-This includes Scope 3 emissions from the extraction, production and transportation of fuels, which were added to analysis commencing 2018.
+In 2020, the Company's operations generated approximately 75,454 tons of CO2 equivalent GHG emissions, compared to 70,900 tons in 2019.
+This includes limited Scope 3 emissions from business air travel, upstream fossil fuel and electricity, began to be added to analysis commencing 2018.
+The increase in 2020 emissions compared to 2019 emissions is primarily attributable to the inclusion of additional operations that the Company acquired in 2017.
 The single largest sources of GHG emissions remains within the Company's fleet of service trucks and vehicles.
 Toromont continues to look at opportunities for emissions reduction, such as intelligent dispatch software and tracking that can monitor routes and help manage driver behavior.
 In addition, engine testing facilities at Toromont Cat (Reman) and Power Systems operations in Brampton, Ontario contribute to the overall emission factors.